 Whilst in the army, adventure training in the Lake District in 1979 was a memorable occasion.
 Taking over the entire end of a sloping field, my troop was issued a large canvas ‘shed’ with no windows and a tie down flap door, the whole of which was stretched unwillingly over a near indestructible framework.
 Our days were spent running up and down the local fells, interspersed with sailing on the local lake.
 They were interrupted by one of the worst storms the area had encountered.
 At midday on day five our lieutenant called a halt to our activities and we returned to our camp site.
 He retreated to his personal and expensive tent, a Vango Force Ten if my memory is correct,.
 We retreated to our dark cavern to wait for night in an increasingly sodden field, clutching cans of Tennants, our shouted conversation drowned out by the constant flapping of the soaked canvas and screaming gale.
 I drifted off to sleep at some point to be wakened by half daylight and what I thought was someone pouring a bucket of water over me.
 The water turned out to be rain, our tent had been bodily lifted from the ground and went sailing off into the unknown, never to be seen again.
 We piled into the four- tonner and drove into the nearest town to be put up in the local boozer.
 The extended lock-in didn’t last more than a few hours though.
 The river rose and burst its banks and we spent the next three days filling sandbags in a largely successful attempt to save every household we could.
 Such are the dubious joys of organised camping, when organised by someone else.

 We still get extreme weather but the tents available to us now enable us to withstand adverse conditions that would have sent us scurrying back home only a couple of decades ago, unless your name was Scott or something similar.
-Modern tents are a light year ahead in materials and design terms from what we had back then.
+Modern tents are light years ahead in materials and design terms from what we had back then.

 Despite advances in design, and there are some very clever tent designers out there, my belief is that what is simplest is probably best, as there is less to go wrong.
 Where the true progress has been is in materials.
 Gone are the canvas ‘pup’ tents, instead we have materials that are stronger, lighter, stretch less and hold far less water.
 Though the problems in pitch, condensation, and damage from UV remain, they probably always will.